ksl1816/manager-io-point-of-sales/readme.md

 - No configurable default drawer account per payment method (currently defaults to the first cash account found)
 - No dedicated mobile view (desktop/tablet layout only for now)

-See the community forum thread for ongoing discussion and updates.

 ---

 ## ⚠️ Disclaimer